 Educational visits allow learning to take place beyond the classroom.
 They allow students to learn in a different environment and probably in a very different way than they normally would do in school.

 Some of the visits offered are an integral part of the curriculum and all students are expected to attend.
 Financial assistance can be provided for those parents who cannot afford the full cost of the visit.
 Other visits are optional and thus no financial assistance can be provided by the school.
 If you have any questions about financial assistance then you should speak to the school bursar.

 Residential visits run across the year, but a large number run in the final week of the school year in enrichment week.
 We try to give parents as much warning as possible about a visit, especially if a payment is required.

 Annual trips are arranged for Year 7 to PGL, and to Spy Missions, Year 8 to Paris.
 Our GCSE geography students visit Norfolk and history students visit Normandy.
 There are also other visits which involve a number of year groups.
-For 2017/18 this included a spanish trip to Madrid for GCSE students, a psychology trip to Krakow and there was also a ski trip to Italy.
-Our robotics team compete across the country and visit the USA each year to complete with great success!
+For 2018/19 this included a spanish trip to Madrid for GCSE students, a psychology trip to Krakow and there was also a ski trip to Italy.
+Our robotics team compete across the country and have visited the USA to compete with great success!